-The AAS in Paralegal Studies at the Community College of Denver provides the student with knowledge and skills needed in the American legal system.
+The AAS in Paralegal Studies at the Community College of Denver provides the student with the knowledge and skills needed in the American legal system.
 The degree is about fifty-five percent online.
 Paralegals work under the supervision of licensed lawyers and attorneys.
 Paralegals do not have the power to stand in trial on their own as Lawyers do.
 However, many daily tasks, such as trial preparation, investigating and researching facts of cases, and legal writing are done by legal assistants.
 Paralegals also work on identifying laws and regulations, drafting contracts, and preparing clients for court procedures.

-The paralegal program at CCD is one the top paralegal programs in Colorado for students entering the legal system.
+The paralegal program at CCD is one of the top paralegal programs in Colorado for students entering the legal system.
 CCD is also affordable to most students and the application is easy for students to enroll in courses.
 Some programs, such as the Paralegal degree is stackable; meaning it is easy to transfer from the associate degree to a bachelor’s program.